1337w0rm/BVEC-Hacktoberfest-2020/README.md

 - **How to sign up**: [Hacktoberfest Website](https://hacktoberfest.digitalocean.com)
 - **Notes**: All PRs count in all public repositories unless the repo has been marked spam, or the PR is marked as spam or invalid.
 ---

+- You can find more such events at [EVENTS.md](https://github.com/1337w0rm/BVEC-Hacktoberfest-2020/blob/master/EVENTS.md)